 Take Tesla, for example.
 They didn’t replicate the driver experience; they took it to a whole new level.
-With features like Autopilot, electric charging, and more appealing design, they have made a significant impact on the automobile industry.
+With features like Autopilot, electric charging, and more appealing design, they have significantly impacted the automobile industry.

 The Story of Genesis

-What started as a road trip across the US, became a discovery into a significant underserved need in the laser tag industry.
-Delta Strike’s CEO and Co-founder, Doug Willems visited hundreds of laser tag facilities.
-From stand-alone laser tag facilities to family entertainment centers, he played observed how players interacted with every system in the market.
+What started as a road trip across the US became a discovery into a significant underserved need in the laser tag industry.
+Delta Strike’s CEO and Co-founder, Doug Willems, visited hundreds of laser tag facilities.
+He observed how players interacted with every market system, from stand-alone laser tag facilities to family entertainment centers.

 There were confusing briefing videos and time wasted between games.
 Some phasers had a better look and feel than others.
 Even the location of speakers affected the sound quality.

 Doug also visited Delta Strike customers and gained valuable feedback on ways the design of Delta Strike phasers and vests could be improved.
 He observed players with glasses struggling to put on the poncho-style vests.